Take an afternoon to explore Granbury, Texas, a small town with big history and amazing architecture around the courthouse square.

 Food & Lodging

-Lunch at Christina’s Bistro was delicious, especially the lobster grilled cheese daily special!
+Lunch at Christina’s American Table was delicious, especially the lobster grilled cheese daily special!

 Later in the afternoon, we stopped by the Inn on Lake Granbury for happy hour and hors d’oeuvres.